salonikalsekar/REST_API/README.md

 # REST_API

-Rest respository has a basic rest api, while the restapp has a demonstration of how the rest api work with the front end app
+This respository has a basic rest api developed using Nodejs, while the restapp has a demonstration of how the rest api works with the front end app

 We are using reactjs in this case.